cloud-native-toolkit/site-operator-guide/docs/getting-started/setup.md

 ### Podman

-Podman is an opensource tool, free to use, that provides much the same functionality as Docker Desktop.
+Podman is an open source tool, free to use, that provides much the same functionality as Docker Desktop.
 There are some known issues with Podman:

 -   When resuming from suspend, if the podman machine is left running, it will not automatically synchronize to the host clock.
 This will cause the podman machine to lose time.
 Either stop/restart the podman machine or define an alias like this in your startup scripts: